Impact Factor 5.639 | CiteScore 8.4

 Electronic ISSN: 1662-5099

-Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, CLOCKSS
+Indexed in: PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE), Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Embase, CLOCKSS

 PMCID: all published articles receive a PMCID

-Frontiers in Molecular Neuroscience welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+The specialty sections of Frontiers in Molecular Neuroscience welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

-All manuscripts must be submitted directly to Frontiers in Molecular Neuroscience, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.
+When submitting a manuscript to Frontiers in Molecular Neuroscience, authors must submit the material directly to one of the specialty sections.
+Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.